(Non-)formality of the extended Swiss Cheese operads: Operadic bimodules and maps between operads

 \subsection{The operad map encoded by $\ESC_f$}

 Suppose that $f: \op S\to \op T$ is a map of reduced topological $\La$-operads.
 We associate to this map a two colored operad $\ESC_f$ as before.
 We consider the operads of chains $\op P= C(\op S)$, $\op Q=C(\op T)$.
 Furthermore, we consider the operadic right $\op P$-$\op Q$-torsor $\op M=C(\ESC_f(\bullet,0))$.
-The goal is to show the following result. \begin{prop} In the aforementioned setting, the operad map $\op P\to \op Q$ encoded by $\op M$ by the construction of the previous section is homotopic to the map induced by $f$. \end{prop} \begin{proof} Following the construction of the previous section, we pick a resolution $\widehat{\op M}\to \op M$, say for concreteness as the bar-cobar resolution as right $\op Q$-module.
-Note that in our situation the map $\op Q\to \op M$ is the identity map, hence we may pick the map $\pi$ (as in the previous section) to be the composition
+Then, more or less trivially, one observes the following result. \begin{prop} In the aforementioned setting, the operad map $\op P\to \op Q$ encoded by $\op M$ by the construction of the previous subsection is homotopic to the map induced by $f$. \end{prop} \begin{proof} In this case $\op M = \op Q$, hence it is already cofibrant as right $\op Q$ module, and our zigzag \eqref{equ:bimod zigzag def} becomes very simple: